Data-Aware and Scalable Sensitivity Analysis for Decision Tree Ensembles: An Improved MILP Encoding

 {\bf Utility Function.} Given the utility function as defined in Section~\ref{sec:data-aware}, we replace the objective function in Eq.~(\ref{Obj}) by the following objective, which maximizes the value of the utility function:

 Importantly, we convert the product of marginals to log values, as MILP solvers only handle additive constraints on the objective function.
-We provide a formal proof in Lemma~\ref{thm:obj-data-aware} demonstrating that this formulation maximizes the utility function under the product assumption.
+The following lemma establishes the correctness of the data-aware objective function given in \eqref{eq:obj-data-aware}.

 \begin{lemma} The objective function in~\ref{eq:obj-data-aware} maximizes $u(\first,\second)$. \end{lemma} \begin{proof} Let $p^{(1)}_{fk}$ be true for smallest $k$.
 Due to the consistency constraints, all $p^{(1)}_{f(k+1)},...,p^{(1)}_{f{K_f}}$ are true.
 Let $p^{(2)}_{fk'}$ be true for smallest $k'$.
 Therefore, the sum will reduce to $\sum_{f\in \mathcal{F}}\log(\pi_{f}(\tau_{f{(k-1)}}))+\log(\pi_{f}(\tau_{f{(k'-1)}})) - 2\log(\pi_{f}(\tau_{f{K_f}}))$.
 We may ignore the last term as it is a constant and we may replace $\tau_{f{(k-1)}}$ by $\first_f$ because $\first_f \in [\tau_{f(k-1)},\tau_{fk})$ and $\tau_{f{(k'-1)}}$ by $\second_f$ because $\second_f \in [\tau_{f(k'-1)},\tau_{fk'})$.
 Therefore, the total sum will be $\sum_{f\in \mathcal{F}} \log(\pi_{f}(\first_f)) + \log(\pi_{f}(\second_f))$, Since the objective function is maximizing the sum, it is maximizing our utility function $u(\first,\second) = \Pi_{f\in \mathcal{F}} \pi_{f}({\first_f})\cdot \pi_{f}({\second_f})$. \end{proof}